facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ![Facebook Reference](images/Introduction/1.2-AddingFacebook-References.png)

-> NOTE: The _-pre_ flag is applied to the Facebook.Client NuGet package because it is still in preview mode owing to currently being in active development.
+> **Note**: The _-pre_ flag is applied to the Facebook.Client NuGet package because it is still in preview mode owing to currently being in active development.
 Once this package is stable, you will not need the _-pre_ flag.

 Once you've done that, work through the following steps of the tutorial: